NANBF Figure Posing Tips

 In this new order, the line-up will go through the quarter turns once again so the top placements can be selected.
 The competitor line-up shuffle can be a one-time thing or it can go through a few different rounds.

 The stage walk takes place at pre-judging as well as the night show.
-Each lady will be judged individually.
-During the stage walk athletes will be scored based on:
+Each lady is judged individually.
+During the stage walk athletes are scored based on:

 Appearance: skin color, tone, and complexion